regiregi22/RaspiNail/raspibolt_60_bonus.md

 *Difficulty: medium*

-Manually unlocking the LND wallet every time the system starts is not really feasible if your RaspiBolt is meant to run reliably somewhere in a closet.
+Manually unlocking the LND wallet every time the system starts is not really feasible if your RaspiNail is meant to run reliably somewhere in a closet.
 This script automatically unlocks the wallet on startup or service-restart.
 This comes at a minimal security cost, however, as the password needs to be stored on the device.

 ## [Anonymous node with Tor](raspibolt_69_tor.md)

 *Difficulty: medium*

 Route all your Bitcoin traffic over the Tor network to stay anonymous and avoid leaking private information like your public IP address.
-Only for older configurations, the latest RaspiBolt v2 has this already enabled by default.
+Only for older configurations, the latest RaspiNail v2 has this already enabled by default.

 [![Tor](images/69_tor.png)](raspibolt_69_tor.md)